lgactna/thesis-compile/md/_TODO.md

 - Glossary and acronym entries need to be ref-linked.
 Those use `\acrfull{}` tags based on the names in the glossary.
 	- ==Do I need a glossary and acronym listing?== optional, but if it would be helpful you can
 	- ==Should the names of synthesizers go into the glossary?
 What belongs in a glossary?== - sure, it wouldn't hurt

+- The spacing for the references section can be single-spaced (this is explicitly spelled out in the filing guidelines)

 # Things to do